swiftlang/swift-package-manager/Documentation/PackageDescriptionV4.md

 which depends on `Foo`.
 The Package Manager will automatically search for the targets inside package in the [predefined search paths](#target-format-reference).

-A target dependency can either be another target in the same package or a target in one of its package dependencies.
+A target dependency can either be another target in the same package or a product in one of its package dependencies.
 All target dependencies, internal or external, must be explicitly declared.